 Within hours (or even minutes), the engineer translates the entire message to perfection (with images and blueprints even!) and we understand the message being sent by the alien civilization.
 We can then march off and build our new teleportation device, space ship, poverty-fixing widget, or, perhaps, merely learn the meaning of life.

 Only one problem.
-Binary, in a vacuum, doesn’t simply translate directly to English words.
+Binary doesn’t simply translate directly to English words in a vacuum.
 Trust me…it doesn’t even do it in a Roomba.
 (Ba-dump-tis)

 The upshot is this: You cannot simply translate binary to English (or any other language) without additional information.